 Public company shareholders must all be citizens.
 The shareholders are required to submit yearly financial statements to an auditor, who will file them with the Ministry of Finance and Economy.
 Private and public businesses also need two directors to have a complete board.

-The Benefits of Creating a Subsidiary
+Benefits of Setting Up a Brunei Subsidiary

 Setting up a subsidiary in Brunei comes with a range of advantages.
 Since it will technically operate as a separate entity from your parent company, the subsidiary can practice local business culture.
 Plus, if your subsidiary runs into any legal trouble, liability is entirely on the Brunei location rather than your headquarters.